-You want spray foam insulation for your home, pole barn, or other project but do you use low-pressure or high-pressure foam spray?
+Do you want spray foam insulation for your home, pole barn, or other projects, but you don't know if you need low-pressure or high-pressure foam spray?

 RetroFoam of Michigan has been insulating homes with spray foam insulation since 2002, helping thousands of homeowners make their houses more comfortable and energy-efficient.

 In our continued efforts to educate homeowners like yourself, we will discuss the difference between low-pressure and high-pressure spray foam, how they both work, and which product is best.

 The Difference Between Low-Pressure and High-Pressure Spray Foam